-Barrymore other films include ‘Never Been Kissed’ in 1999, ‘Charlie’s Angels‘ in 2000, ‘Donnie Darko‘ in 2001, ‘Riding in Cars with Boys’ in 2001, ‘Confessions of a Dangerous Mind’ in 2002, ‘Fever Pitch’ in 2005, ‘Music and Lyrics’ in 2007, ‘Going the Distance’ in 2010, ‘Big Miracle’ in 2012 and ‘Miss You Already’ in 2015.
+Barrymore’s other films include ‘Never Been Kissed’ in 1999, ‘Charlie’s Angels‘ in 2000, ‘Donnie Darko‘ in 2001, ‘Riding in Cars with Boys’ in 2001, ‘Confessions of a Dangerous Mind’ in 2002, ‘Fever Pitch’ in 2005, ‘Music and Lyrics’ in 2007, ‘Going the Distance’ in 2010, ‘Big Miracle’ in 2012 and ‘Miss You Already’ in 2015.
 She made her directorial debut with ‘Whip It’ in 2009, in which she also starred, and received a SAG Award and a Golden Globe for her performance in ‘Grey Gardens’ in 2009.

 In 2010, Barrymore starred with Justin Long in Nanette Burstein’s ‘Going the Distance‘.
-The film follows a couple dealing the ups and downs of a long-distance relationship, while commuting between New York City and San Francisco.
+The film follows a couple dealing with the ups and downs of a long-distance relationship while commuting between New York City and San Francisco.
 It garnered generally mixed reviews by critics and the film made US$40 million at the worldwide box office.
 She starred with John Krasinski in the drama ‘Big Miracle’ in 2012, which covers Operation Breakthrough, the 1988 international effort to rescue gray whales from being trapped in ice near Point Barrow, Alaska.
 The film saw her play Rachel Krameron, based on Greenpeace activist Cindy Lowry.
 Despite a positive critical reception, the film flopped at the box office.

 In 1995, she and Nancy Juvonen formed the production company Flower Films.
 The pair have produced several projects in which Barrymore has starred.
-In 2013, she launched a range of cosmetics under the Flower banner, which has grown to include lines in makeup, perfume and eyewear.
+In 2013, she launched a range of cosmetics under the Flower banner, which has grown to include lines in makeup, perfume, and eyewear.
 Her other business ventures include a range of wines and a clothing line.
 In 2015, she released her second memoir, ‘Wildflower’.
 She received a star on the Hollywood Walk of Fame in 2004.

-1. The Stand-In (2019)
+5. The Stand-In (2020)

 Drew Barrymore will play dual roles in the romantic comedy ‘The Stand-In’, as well as produce through her production company, Flower Films.
 Jamie Babbit, executive producer of HBO’s ‘Silicon Valley‘ and director of ‘But I’m a Cheerleader’, will direct the comedy from a script by Sam Bain.
 In addition to Barrymore, producers are Ember Truesdell, Chris Miller, and Nancy Juvonen-Fallon for Flower Films.
 Tom McNulty will be producing for the Exchange.
 UTA and CAA are handling domestic sales.

-2. Surrender Dorothy (TBA)
+3. Surrender Dorothy (TBA)

-Touted as Drew Barrymore‘s sophomore feature, ‘Surrender Dorothy,’ is trapped in development hell ever since its announcement in 2002. the movie is a follow-up to her directorial debut, Whip It.
+Touted as Drew Barrymore‘s sophomore feature, ‘Surrender Dorothy,’ has been trapped in development hell ever since its announcement in 2002.
+The movie is a follow-up to her directorial debut, ‘Whip It’.

-3. The Au Pairs (Uncertain)
+2. The Au Pairs (TBA)

-4. The End (TBA)
+1. The End (TBA)

-Even though Aron Eli Coleite completed the script, the movie sank somewhere at the development chain.
-Eventually, the movie joined the list of movies like the young-adult thriller ‘Heist Society’ for Warner Brothers and ‘How to Be Single’ for New Line, which has been trapped in the development hell.
+Even though Aron Eli Coleite completed the script, the movie sank somewhere in the development chain.
+Eventually, the movie joined the list of movies like the young-adult thriller ‘Heist Society’ for Warner Brothers and ‘How to Be Single’ for New Line, which has been trapped in development hell.

-Read More: Upcoming Adam Sandler Movies
+Read More: Upcoming Reese Witherspoon Movies